jenkinsci/cloudaeye-plugin/README.md

 Provides integration to send build level notifications to [CloudAEye](https://www.cloudaeye.com/) to perform RCA(Root Cause Analysis) over test failures.

-## Install Instructions for CloudAEye Plugin
+## Install the Plugin

-1. Install this plugin on your Jenkins server:
+To install this plugin on your Jenkins server, follow the below steps:

-    1. From the Jenkins homepage navigate to `Manage Jenkins`
+ 1. On Jenkins dashboard click on `Manage Jenkins` on left menu.
-    2. Navigate to `Manage Plugins`,
-    3. Change the tab to `Available`,
+ 2. Under **System Configuration** select `Plugins`.
+ 3. Click on `Available Plugins` option in left menu.
-    4. Search for `CloudAEye`,
-    5. Check the box next to install.
+ 4. Search for `CloudAEye` and click the `Install` button next to the search box.

-### Configuring the Plugin
+## Configure the Plugin

-*On CloudAEye :*
+### Step 1: Fetch plugin credentials from CloudAEye :

+1. Login to your CloudAEye account (If you do not already have an account, you can create one by signing up [here](https://console.cloudaeye.com/signup)
-1. Create an account: CloudAEye offers a **free tier** for individual developers.
-You may get started by signing up [here](https://console.cloudaeye.com/signup).
+   > CloudAEye offers a **free tier** for individual developers.
 You can read more about the free-tier [here](https://docs.cloudaeye.com/free-tier.html)
-2. Navigate to Home > Test RCA > Setup.
+2. Navigate to `Home > Test RCA > Setup`.
-3. Select `Jenkins` from the list of available integrations.
+3. Select `Connect Jenkins` from the list of available integrations.
 4. Copy the `Tenant ID` and `Token` values from the step-by-step guide.

 ![image][img-cloudaeye-setup]
 ![image][img-cloudaeye-creds]

-*On Jenkins :*
+### Step 2: Configure the plugin globally in Jenkins

+1. On Jenkins dashboard click on `Manage Jenkins` on left menu.
+2. Under **System Configuration** select `System`.
-1. Goto "Manage Jenkins → System".
-Search for the CloudAEye configuration section
+3. Search for the `CloudAEye Configuration` section
-2. Fill in the `Tenant ID` and `Token` values copied from above steps.
+4. Fill in the `Tenant ID` and `Token` values copied from above steps.
-3. Click `Test Connection`.
-This would make a ping to the CloudAEye's webhook endpoint to test the connection.
+5. Click `Test Connection`.
+   > This would ping the CloudAEye's webhook endpoint to test the connection.
+A success message indicates the plugin is configured successfully.

 ![image][img-global-configuration]

+## Enable Plugin for Jenkins Jobs

-### Enable plugin for Free-style jobs
+### For Free-style Jobs:

-1. From Dashboard, select the required free-style project.
+1. On Dashboard, select the required free-style project.
-2. Goto Configure > Post Build Actions.
-Search for the name `Send build notifications to CloudAEye`.
+2. On the left menu select **Configure > Post Build Actions**.
+3. Search for the name `Send build notifications to CloudAEye`.
-3. Click check box to `Enable sending build notifications to CloudAEye`
+4. Click check box to `Enable sending build notifications to CloudAEye`
-4. Save your changes
+5. Save your changes

 ![image][img-add-as-postbuild]
 ![image][img-enable-postbuild]

-### Enable plugin for pipeline jobs
+### For Pipeline Jobs:

-1. From Dashboard, select the required pipeline project.
+1. On Dashboard, select the required pipeline project.
-2. Goto Pipeline Syntax > Snippet Generator
+2. On left menu select **Pipeline Syntax > Snippet Generator**
-3. In Sample Step drop down, select the option `sendNotificationsToCloudAEye: Send build notifications to CloudAEye`
+3. In the **Sample Step** drop down, select the option `sendNotificationsToCloudAEye: Send build notifications to CloudAEye`
-4. Check the option to enable sending build notifications
+4. Click check box to `Enable sending build notifications to CloudAEye`
-5. Click `Generate Pipeline Script`.
+5. Click on `Generate Pipeline Script`.
-6. Open the `Jenkinsfile` script file in the select project repo.
-7. Copy the snippet generated in step 5 and add it in the post section of the script
+6. Open the `Jenkinsfile` script file in the corresponding github project repo and copy the snippet generated in step 5 and add it in the `post section` of the script
    ```
    post {
      always {